majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module2/lab2.rst

 This lab will end up using several upstreams.
 In order to keep the configuration size managable, these will be stored in a seperate file.

-.. note:: Execute these steps on the Nginx Plus Master instance.
+.. note:: Execute these steps on the NGINX Plus Master instance.

 .. code:: shell